 #2 Check Our Deadlines

-- December 2019: Finalists selected, full application + site visits
+- December 31, 2020: Finalists selected and invited to submit full application + site visits

 #3 Submit the Online Form

 Nonprofits are invited to submit an online form during each grant cycle.
 (Please note: to submit the online form you CAN NOT save and return to the form.
 You MUST fill out the whole form in one session).
 You can preview the questions here.